 Table E.1.1 contains the unadjusted cost allocation factors obtained from the Analysys Cost Model (ACM).
 These factors are used as a base to calculate the final FLSM allocation factors.
 Note, that the allocations for ULLS and WLR for "Ducts and pipes" and "Copper cables" do NOT derive from this input.
-These reflect calculations in worksheet D Geo Cost-based pricing and are shown in Table E.2.
+These reflect calculations in worksheet D. Geo Cost-based pricing and are shown in Table E.2.

-Table E.1.2 sums the total revenue requirement for the CAN and CORE excluding network land, network buildings/support and indirect capital assets.
+Table E.1.2 sums the total revenue requirement for the CAN and Core excluding network land, network buildings/support, indirect capital assets, LSS equipment and data equipment.
 This total represents the total revenue requirement for direct network assets.

-Table E.1.3 displays the services costs for ULLS, WLR, PSTN OTA and LCS.
+Table E.1.3 displays the costs allocated to each service in 2009/2010 for the following services: ULLS, WLR, PSTN OTA and LCS.